amepas/lab_wiki/Lab-Wiki.md

 ## Cluster Chair
+The Cluster Chair is the contact person for the Vertaix cluster and responsible for getting new people access to the cluster.

 ## Food Chair
 The food chair is reponsible for ordering lunch during the weekly group meetings.
 Orders are paid for online using the department card; contact Michael Estepp (mestepp@cs.princeton.edu) for the card information.
 Typically, a Slack message is sent out the day before or morning of the group meeting to ask for people's orders, and the food order is placed 1-2 hours in advance.